StandingPadAnimations/StandingPadAnimations.github.io/content/posts/prepping-api-cleared-now-what.md

 Does it matter?

 I think it does.
 As I stated in my comment:
+> {{< typeit
+  speed=20
+>}}
-> We MCprep maintainers have a responsibility in keeping users' systems safe.
+We MCprep maintainers have a responsibility in keeping users' systems safe.
 If we make the Prepping API too easy to enable and users suffer as a result, I personally believe the blame would lie on us as we could have made this far harder to exploit.
+{{< /typeit >}}

 This new feature is a both a blessing and a curse.
 It's a blessing since it allows MCprep to better support edge case setups, and gives users more power in material generation, but I feel that I've just approved of something I'll regret in the future.